-Our Board is currently comprised of three members, Mr. Roush, Ms. Koenig, and Mr. Danchik, each of whom is an independent director.
-Mr. Danchik is not standing for re-election.
+Our Board is currently comprised of three members, Mr. Roush and Ms. Koenig, both of whom are independent directors, and Mr. Eikanas, our President and Chief Operating Officer.

 Our Board composition and the corporate governance provisions set forth in our charter ensure strong oversight by independent directors.
 Each of our Board's standing committees is currently chaired by, and comprised of, independent directors.
-Although the Board has not established a policy, one way or the other, on whether the role of the Chairman and Chief Executive Officer should be separated, the Board has determined it would be preferable, at least for some period of time, that the roles of Chairman and Chief Executive Officer be separated.
+Although our Board has not established a policy, one way or the other, on whether the role of the Chairman and Chief Executive Officer should be separated, the Board has determined it would be preferable, at least for the foreseeable future, that the roles of Chairman and Chief Executive Officer be separated.
 Currently the position of Chief Executive Officer is vacant.
 As the current Chairman of the Board, Mr. Roush is responsible for chairing Board meetings and meetings of stockholders, setting the agendas for Board meetings and providing information to the other directors in advance of meetings and between meetings.
 We do not currently have a policy requiring the appointment of a lead independent director.